apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>If specified, the pod will be dispatched by specified scheduler.
+<p>Specifies the scheduler to dispatch the pod.
-If not specified, the pod will be dispatched by default scheduler.</p>
+If not specified, the pod will be dispatched by the default scheduler.</p>
 </td>
 </tr>
 </tbody>